View the World’s Tallest Observation Wheels

 Wiener Riesenrad Ferris Wheel, Vienna, Austria – World’s Oldest Operating Ferris Wheel

 Known as the Vienna Giant Ferris Wheel, this impressive attraction has been thrilling riders since 1897!
-It was the tallest extant Ferris wheel for decades until 1985.
+It was the tallest extant Ferris Wheel until 1985.

-The New York Wheel, Staten Island, NY – World’s Tallest Observation Wheel (when completed)
+The New York Wheel, Staten Island, NY – World’s Tallest Observation Wheel (Once Completed)

 There’s a new attraction coming to New York, and it won’t be in Manhattan.
-Part of a larger waterfront development, The New York Wheel is planned to open early 2017, and is touted to accommodate up to 1,440 people per cycle ride on Staten Island in the St. George district.
+Part of a larger waterfront development, the New York Wheel is planned to open early 2017 and is touted to accommodate up to 1,440 people per cycle ride in the St. George district of Staten Island.

-Start planning your bucket list to all seven attractions now, because at this pace, there will be new ‘tallest’ attractions coming soon!
+Start planning your bucket list to all seven attractions now, because at this pace, there will be even more new ‘tallest’ attractions coming soon!